djalbat/occam-grammar-utilities/README.md

 ## Introduction

-This package provides the means to remove left recursion, the achilles heel of top-down parsers, from BNF.
-To give an example, consider the following BNF:
+This package provides the means to eliminate left recursion, the achilles heel of top-down parsers.
+Consider the following:
 ```
 expression    ::= expression operator expression